neondatabase/website/content/docs/extensions/pg_embedding.md

 The `m`, `efConstruction`, and `efSearch` options allow you to tune the HNSW algorithm when creating an index:

-- `m`: Defines the maximum number of links (also referred to as "edges") created for each node during graph construction.
-A higher value increases accuracy (recall) but also increases the size of the index in memory and index construction time.
+- `m`: A higher value increases accuracy (recall) but also increases the size of the index in memory and index construction time.
-- `efConstruction`: Defines the number of nearest neighbors considered during index construction.
-The default value is `32`.
-This setting influences the trade-off between index quality and construction speed.
+- `efConstruction`: This setting influences the trade-off between index quality and construction speed.
 A high `efConstruction` value creates a higher quality graph, enabling more accurate search results, but a higher value also means that index construction takes longer.
-- `efSearch`: Defines the number of nearest neighbors considered during index search.
-The default value is `32`.
-This setting influences the trade-off between query accuracy (recall) and speed.
+- `efSearch`: This setting influences the trade-off between query accuracy (recall) and speed.
 A higher `efSearch` value increases accuracy at the cost of speed.
 This value should be equal to or larger than `k`, which is the number of nearest neighbors you want your search to return.

-In summary, to prioritize for search speed over accuracy, you would use lower values for `m` and `efSearch`.
-Conversely, to prioritize accuracy over search speed, you would use higher value for `m` and `efSearch`.
+In summary, to prioritize for search speed over accuracy, use lower values for `m` and `efSearch`.
+Conversely, to prioritize accuracy over search speed, use higher value for `m` and `efSearch`.
 At the cost of index build time, you can also use a higher `efConstruction` value to enable more accurate search results.

 <Admonition type="info">
 For an idea of how to configure index option values, consider the benchmark performed by Neon using the _GIST-960 Euclidean dataset_, which provides a training set of 1 million vectors of 960 dimensions.
 The benchmark was run with this series of index option values: